Just Cause Eviction Laws by State

 Definition and scope

-Just cause eviction — sometimes called "just cause for eviction" or "for-cause eviction protection" — is a legal doctrine requiring that a landlord demonstrate a specific, enumerated ground before issuing a notice to vacate or declining to renew a lease.
-Without such a statutory or ordinance-level requirement, a landlord in an at-will tenancy state may terminate a month-to-month lease with a standard notice period (typically 30 or 60 days) and no stated reason.
-Just cause protections remove that discretion.
+Just cause eviction — also called "good cause eviction" or "cause-based tenancy protection" — is a statutory requirement that a landlord demonstrate a specific, enumerated reason before terminating a residential tenancy.
+Without such a law, landlords in most jurisdictions can end a month-to-month tenancy with proper notice (typically 30 or 60 days) without stating any reason.

 Core mechanics or structure

-A just cause eviction framework operates through three procedural components: (1) enumerated cause list, (2) notice requirements, and (3) relocation assistance mandates.
+A just cause eviction framework operates through four structural components: notice requirements, enumerated cause categories, cure periods, and displacement assistance obligations.

 Causal relationships or drivers